Battles at Göta Älv: 1719 Assault on Nya Varvet

 Map detailing Nya Varvet and its vessels during the time of the assault.

-In the early hours of September 1, a Swedish force based in Nya Varvet ("the New Yard") managed to overtake and capture a number of Danish vessels near Grötö.
+In the early hours of 1 September, a Swedish force based in Nya Varvet (New Shipyard) managed to overtake and capture a number of Danish vessels near Grötö.
 The ships captured totalled a galley, a bomber galiot, two barges as well as five cargo ships.
 The Swedish forces in the area were put on high alert, due to the fear of potential Danish reprisals.

-In the night to September 27, Tordenskjold sought revenge.
+In the night to 27 September, Tordenskjold sought revenge.
 Nine Danish slopes from Marstrand, under the command of Captain Oluf Budde, managed to sneak past Älvsborg fortress and its nearby artillery, towards Nya Varvet, where the remaining vessels of the Gothenburg Squadron and the captured Danish vessels were moored.
 The objective of the assault was to either recapture the Danish vessels and the rest of the Gothenburg Squadron, or to set them on fire.

 Lilla Billingen at Nya Varvet in the river entrance of Gothenburg, as seen from the north.
 The small red structure in the center is a guard hut.
 The current building from 1799 replaced an older building constructed in the early 1700s.
 Near the edge of the beach is the low battery, which has been used as a salute battery since the 1980s.
 The white building to the left was not present during the assault, it was built between 1754 and 1755.